Skip to main content

 The official USPS delivery window#

 USPS states First‑Class Mail is delivered in 1–5 business days.
-Source: USPS First‑Class Mail page. (https://www.usps.com/ship/first-class-mail.htm)
+Source: USPS First‑Class Mail page.
+(First Class Mail)

 That window is a general expectation—not a promise.